CURING LIVE ROCK

 or more makes all the difference down the road.

-Though purple coralline may survive a couple weeks out
+Though purple coralline may come back after a

 Now that everything is in the tank or tub, there